Fenian Rising: Rising

+Kerry

+Contemporary reporting in The Irish Times, reprinted from its edition of 16 February 1867, described the Kerry rising as a "disjointed affair" that dissolved of itself: the local peasantry, the paper claimed, "to a man, refused to have any participation in the movement".
+Estimates of the number of Fenians involved varied widely in contemporary accounts, from as low as 100 to as many as 1,500, and the party, having shot a policeman and stolen horses, retreated over the mountains through the Gap of Dunloe when word reached them that troops and constabulary were stationed in Killarney.
+The report attributed leadership of the Kerry party to a man named O'Connor, said to be a naturalised American who had served in the Federal army, and speculated that the wider plan for risings at Chester, Dublin and Kerry had been devised by James Stephens, who was reported to have been in Paris shortly beforehand.

+Dublin

-On 26 February 1867, the Dublin center got word that they were to start the rising on the 5 March 1867.
-The centers were not to reach out until twenty-four hours before the rising.
-Before the rising the authorities had learned not only the date, but also the Fenians strategy.
+On 26 February 1867, the Dublin centre got word that they were to start the rising on the 5 March 1867.
+The centres were not to reach out until twenty-four hours before the rising.
+Before the rising the authorities had learned not only the date, but also the Fenians' strategy.

 On 5 March 1867, risings took place in Dublin, Cork City and Limerick.
 The largest of these engagements took place at Tallaght, County Dublin, when several hundred Fenians, on their way to the meeting point at Tallaght Hill, were attacked by the Constabulary near the police barracks, and were driven off after a firefight.
 William Domville Handcock gives an account of the event (and the lead up to it) in his 1877 book The History and Antiquities of Tallaght in the County of Dublin:

 Early in March, 1867, there were rumours of a rising of the Fenians.
 They had been drilling, and had prepared pikes, guns and ammunition in the approved style of such rebellions.
 On Tuesday night, the 4th of March, 1867, large bodies of men moved along the Crumlin, Greenhills, Rathmines, and other roads, towards Tallaght.
 Their object was known to the police, and they were watched.
 They were not, however, interfered with, as the Government wished them, apparently, to commit some overt act of rebellion.
-It is not easy otherwise to account for the indifference with which they were allowed to collect arms and organize their forces, while nearly all their affairs being well known to the authorities, by means of paid informers.
+It is not easy otherwise to account for the indifference with which they were allowed to collect arms and organise their forces, while nearly all their affairs being well known to the authorities, by means of paid informers.